 These can be caused by the tumour making too much of the hormone calcitonin.

-For most people, the cause of medullary cancer is unknown.
+For most people, the cause of medullary thyroid cancer (MTC) is unknown.
 This is called sporadic medullary thyroid cancer.

 - MEN2B (also called MEN3)

 These are rare conditions.
 MEN2A and MEN2B can also cause growths (tumours) in other endocrine glands.